eformat/rainforest-docs/3-supply-chain/2-deploy-apps.md

 ## 🎸 Deploy Apps
 ## Deploy AIML apps

 With all the images built, we can now create our team applications.
-In the Lab we only have once user and a single namespace **daintree-dev**.
+In the Lab we only have one data science user and a single namespace **daintree-dev**.
 The patterns in use can be scaled to deploy to many clusters and many namespaces to support multiple teams using different application compositions.
 The **rainforest/gitops/daintree-dev** folder holds the team apps that make up our AIML platform for the demo's we can run in the next section.

 1. Login to the DevSpace Terminal and create our ArgoCD app of apps for **daintree-dev**